nemonik/hands-on-DevOps/readme.md

 The toolchain IaC will spin up a number of tools.
 The following sections unpack what theses tools are.

 ## 8.7.
-Technologies underlying the tools
+The cloud-native technologies underlying the tools

-The tools used in the class leverage a number of popular technologies.
+The tools leverage technoligies that underline cloud-native development, where applications are packaged in containers and dynamically orchestrated to optimize resource utilization.

 ### 8.7.1.
 Docker image and containers